apache/hudi/docs/README.md

 - jekyll (`gem install jekyll`)
 - Update bundler `bundle update --bundler`

-and then run the following from `docs` folder to serve a local site
+and then run the following commands from `docs` folder to install dependencies

+`bundle install`

+and serve a local site

 `bundle exec jekyll serve`